 Jerome Singleton, Jr. is a Paralympic gold medalist from South Carolina.

-American soul blues and electric blues guitarist, pianist, singer, and songwriter
+Known as "The Blues Doctor," Drink Small is a soul blues and electric blues guitarist, pianist, singer, and songwriter.

 Robert Smalls was a Beaufort slave who hijacked a Confederate steamship, disguised himself as a white captain, and sailed to the Union-controlled enclave in Beaufort–Port Royal–Hilton Head area safety.